mabdullahasim/stock-market-twitter-bot/README.md

     TWITTER_ACCESS_TOKEN_SECRET=your_access_token_secret

 6. Configure bot settings:
-    You can customize posting times, stock tickers, or news sources in the configuration file.
+    You can customize stock tickers, or news sources in the configuration file, and can customize

+    posting times in AWS Event bridge when you deploy the application to make it automated.

 License:
     This project is licensed under the MIT License.